On the Enumeration Complexity of Unions of Conjunctive Queries: Abstract

 \section{Abstract}

 We study the enumeration complexity of Unions of Conjunctive Queries (UCQs).
 We aim to identify the UCQs that are tractable in the sense that the answer tuples can be enumerated with a linear preprocessing phase and a constant delay between every successive tuples.
-It has been established that, in the absence of self joins and under conventional complexity assumptions, the CQs that admit such an evaluation are precisely the free-connex ones.
+It has been established that, in the absence of self-joins and under conventional complexity assumptions, the CQs that admit such an evaluation are precisely the free-connex ones.
 A union of tractable CQs is always tractable.
 We generalize the notion of free-connexity from CQs to UCQs, thus showing that some unions containing intractable CQs are, in fact, tractable.
 Interestingly, some unions consisting of only intractable CQs are tractable too.
-The question of a finding a full characterization of the tractability of UCQs remains open.
+We show how to use the techniques presented in this article also in settings where the database contains cardinality dependencies (including functional dependencies and key constraints) or when the UCQs contain disequalities.
+The question of finding a full characterization of the tractability of UCQs remains open.
 Nevertheless, we prove that for several classes of queries, free-connexity fully captures the tractable UCQs.